Select Page

-For the past 40+ years, Jack and Sharon Levin have marked momentous occasions in the lives of their friends and family with donations to the Howard William Levin and Ira Paul Levin Fund at Hebrew Free Loan.
-And they’ve encouraged these same friends and family members to do the same.
+For over 45 years, Jack and Sharon Levin have marked momentous occasions in the lives of their friends and family with donations to the Howard William Levin and Ira Paul Levin Fund at Hebrew Free Loan.
+And they’ve encouraged their friends and family members to do the same.

 It’s often a happy milestone like a birthday, graduation, or bar mitzvah.
 Sometimes it’s a sad event like a yahrzeit (the anniversary of someone’s passing).
-Between Jack and Sharon and their loving community, more than 600 donations have been made to the Howard William Levin and Ira Paul Levin Fund.
-These gifts have generated over $185,000 to support the work of Hebrew Free Loan.
+Between Jack and Sharon and their loving community, more than 700 donations have been made to the Howard William Levin and Ira Paul Levin Fund.
+These gifts have generated roughly $450,000 to support the work of Hebrew Free Loan.

-Jack and Sharon created the Fund in 1975 to honor and acknowledge the life of their son Ira, who was diagnosed with Canavan Disease at the age of six months.
-Canavan Disease is a fatal, degenerative neurological condition, and Ira ultimately passed away far too young at the age of 14.
-Jack and Sharon believed in Hebrew Free Loan’s mission, and they were drawn to the model of interest-free lending in which money is loaned out, paid back, and then passed along to assist the next person.
+Jack and Sharon created the fund in 1979 to honor and acknowledge the life of their son Ira, who was diagnosed with Canavan Disease at the age of six months.
+Canavan Disease is a fatal, degenerative neurological condition, and Ira passed away far too young at the age of 14.
+Jack and Sharon found Hebrew Free Loan’s mission compelling, and they were drawn to the model of interest-free lending in which money is loaned out, paid back, and then passed along to assist the next person.

 “We wanted to ensure that Ira’s life would have a positive meaning.
 Although we were unable to change the course of Ira’s life, we hoped we could help others achieve their dreams and goals.”

-“The pain you feel when you realize you have a child who is never going to grow up, and another who won’t see his own children grow up — some of that pain was mitigated by being able to establish this fund for others.
+“The pain you feel when you realize you have a child who is never going to grow up and another who won’t see his own children grow up — some of that pain was mitigated by establishing this fund for others.
 Through our fund at Hebrew Free Loan, we can keep both Ira’s and Howard’s legacies alive.”

 What they’ve accomplished is that and more.
-They’ve fostered a culture of giving that connects the Fund’s donors to each other, to Ira and Howard, and to the past and the future.
+They’ve fostered a culture of giving that connects the fund’s donors to each other, to Ira and Howard, and to the Jewish community.
 With each new donation, they’re cementing a legacy that will continue to help individuals, families, and small business owners throughout Northern California for generations to come.

 Read More Donor Stories